 16. Trace pencil eyeliner with liquid eyeliner for beginners

 This is a great eyeliner tip for beginners that want to use liquid eyeliner.
 Apply eyeliner with a pencil.
 Then, gently trace it with your liquid eyeliner.
-You won’t be able to see the pencil underneath, and you’ll have the flawless black line that you want.
+You won’t be able to see the pencil underneath, and you’ll have the flawless black line you want.

 17. Wipe your eyeliner brush before you use it

 When you first dip your liquid eyeliner applicator into the bottle and pull it out, there will be a lot of eyeliner on the applicator.
 Too much eyeliner.
-Make sure that you wipe it along the sides of the bottle a few times before application to remove excess product.
+Make sure you wipe it along the sides of the bottle a few times before applying to remove excess product.
 The application can get messy if you don’t.

 18. Start in the middle of your lid